 The stomach is one of the most vulnerable parts of a cat’s body.
-In times of danger, a cat will prioritize defense of its head and stomach before everything else.
-With many vital internal organs lying just beyond the cat’s fuzzy belly, the risk of serious injury there is much greater than it is elsewhere.
+In times of danger, a cat will prioritize the defense of its head and stomach before everything else.
+With many vital internal organs lying just beyond the cat’s fuzzy belly, the risk of serious injury is much greater than elsewhere.

 If your cat is lying on its back with its belly exposed, it may be a sign of submission and trust.
 A cat displaying vulnerability on its back will also spread its legs open, relax its tail and look up at you with a calm expression.
 It may purr softly, and if you move your hand towards it, it won’t appear jumpy or begin to flick its tail.